South Korean car makers score strongly in U.S. quality study

-DETROIT South Korean auto brands Hyundai Motor Co (005380.KS) and Kia Motors Corp (000270.KS) took top marks in a U.S. survey of new vehicle quality, besting Japanese rivals whose scores fell below the industry average for first time in 29 years.
+DETROIT, June 17 South Korean auto brands Hyundai Motor Co and Kia Motors Corp took top marks in a U.S. survey of new vehicle quality, besting Japanese rivals whose scores fell below the industry average for first time in 29 years.

 Hyundai and its Kia affiliate led the industry by the widest margin ever, according to the J.D.
 Power initial vehicle quality study released on Wednesday.
 Kia led all non-premium brands in initial quality for the first time in the study's history.